 Suppliers are identified through secondary research, industry articles, association reports, and government publications

-Basic details are captured to get more knowledge and insight for the suppliers identified
+Basic details were captured to get more knowledge and insight for the suppliers identified

 Operational and functional capabilities are mapped by analyzing supplier product and service portfolio

-Primary research is conducted to validate the information captured from secondary research
+Primary research was conducted to validate the information captured from secondary research

-- Sources contacted during the course of the study include:
+- Personnel contacted during the course of the report include: